 We come back regularly throughout the year to ensure the rodents don’t come back.
 If you see any rodent activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

-The best control of rodents is prevention.
-Like the Helpful Hints above suggest, filling in any holes of the house’s exterior and sealing any food in airtight containers will make your home less attractive and less accessible to them.
+The best control of rodents in Boston Area is prevention.
+Filling in any holes of the house’s exterior and sealing any food in airtight containers will make your home less attractive and less accessible to them.